MichaelWerfring/ASP_Interpreter/README.md

 When setting the log level, provide the corresponding integer value to indicate the desired severity of log messages.
 For example, setting the log level to `2` will log only info and more severe messages.

 ### Interactive Mode
 When starting the Interpreter in Interactive Mode, a console window will open up and ask the developer to supply a query to solve the program.
-By typing `exit` the console window will be closed again and the command `clear` can be used to clear prior outputs.
+#### Commands
+-`exit` closes the console window

+-`clear` clears the console window

+-`reload` reloads the specified file

 ### Developer Mode
 The developer mode aims to simplify the Debugging process.
 When supplying the command `interpreter.exe /path/to/file.txt` it will be interpreted as `interpreter.exe --path /path/to/file.txt --log-level 1 --interactive` to automatically start in `Interactive Mode` and set the Log Level to `Debug`